Liability Act --

 for any harm it causes."

 So-called "gun-free zones," implemented privately with door signs or by government with laws and rules, are reckless, negligent and known to be dangerous.
+"Your children at this school are protected by this sign."
+Right.

 After years of delay, recent shooting rampages have alerted the public and legislators to the fact that so-called "gun-free zones" are anything but gun free.
 They are free-fire zones where murderers know they will meet defenseless victims and no resistance.